 Of course science does not have all the answers, and is itself, sometimes too far removed from practice to be helpful.
-However there are ideas/tools sold to business that are well researched and shown to be at best ineffective.
+However there are ideas/tools sold to businesses that are well researched and shown to be at best ineffective.
 So I do not want to charge our clients for such tools just because some of our competitors are.

 Hence – I am returning, with my new eyes, to some of our old favourite tools and authors – to see which ones we should put back on the shelf.
 Given my current blogging focus is habits it is obvious to revisit Stephen Covey’s famous – 7 habits of highly effective people.

 So what is the verdict?
 Well, I can’t seem to find any academics slamming the 7 habits (but I have given it half a day, not a month so do let me know what I missed).
 On the contrary I found a few articles in top journals using his tools for their specialty (i.e., pharmacology and nursing).
 I also see he was himself an academic.
 So far so good ….
 I think I’ll go further.

 But first I have long forgotten what the 7 habits actually are, so let’s start with a recap for your sake and mine: